-One challenge – five solutions
+One challenge – four solutions

 The traffic of tomorrow will be emission-free, flexible, and resource-saving.
 To reach the goals set out in the Paris climate agreement, smart and sustainable mobility concepts are needed that connect eco-friendly technologies with digital services.
 Here, we describe four new approaches to sustainable transportation.